richardtheb/mybus/README.md

-# Transit Arrival Monitor
+# MyBus

-A cross-platform Python application that provides real-time transit arrival information for bus stops, trains, and other public transportation.
+A simple Python application for the Raspberry Pi that provides real-time transit arrival information for bus stops, trains, and other public transportation.
 The application continuously monitors and displays live arrival times with an intuitive console interface.

 ## Features